 We're Here to Help

 As the COVID-19 pandemic continues throughout our country and here in the state of Connecticut, CMHA has implemented a number of precautions and safeguards in an effort to protect our clients and staff, and to mitigate spread in the communities we serve.
-CMHA is making sure you that and your loved ones are still able to receive high-quality behavioral healthcare during these challenging times - even if it can’t be done face to face.
+CMHA is making sure you that and your loved ones are still able to receive high-quality behavioral healthcare during these challenging times.

 Please contact us today at 860.224.8192 to speak to one of our caring staff.